 The KIA Board must establish interest rates at least annually.
-Staff intends to present rates for Board consideration at the beginning of the state fiscal year.
-The rates are based on prevailing market conditions with the 20 Bond General Obligation (GO) index as a reference rate.
-Staff intends to recommend a standard rate of 2.75 percent with two non-standard rates of 1.75 percent and 0.25 percent.
+Rates are based on prevailing market conditions with the 20 Bond General Obligation (GO) index as a reference rate.
+The current standard rate is 2.75 percent with two non-standard rates of 1.75 percent and 0.50 percent.
+These rates were approved by the KIA board on July 6, 2017, and are subject to change.